All Recipes/ Articles and Guides/ Bread and Tortillas/ Breakfast/ Everyday Meals/ Kids Food/ Latest Posts

 Easy Cassava Flour Tortillas Recipe (4 Ingredients)

-Looking for a simple and satisfying recipe for paleo and gluten-free tortillas that are soft and pliable?
-Look no further than this fantastic cassava flour tortillas recipe!
 With only four easy-to-find and simple ingredients – cassava flour, water, extra virgin olive oil, and salt – you can quickly make a batch of delicious tortillas that are perfect for all sorts of dishes.

 Whether you use them to make tacos, burritos, wraps, or even quesadillas, count on these soft and pliable cassava flour tortillas to make your healthy lifestyle easier.